dariogallegos/CircleSlider/README.md

 # CircleSlider
-Circular slider with two thumbs
+Component of circular slider with two thumbs with swiftUI.